smartcontractkit/chainlink-mix/README.md

-> NOTE: With Rinkeby and Kovan being deprecated, the new default is goerli.
+> NOTE: The new default is Sepolia.

 # chainlink-mix